Vladimir Kondra

-In 1972, he was part of the Soviet team which won the bronze medal in the Olympic tournament.
+In 1972, Kondra was part of the Soviet team that won the bronze medal in the Olympic tournament.
 He played all seven matches.

-Four years later, in 1976, he won the silver medal with the Soviet team in the 1976 Olympic tournament.
+Four years later, Kondra won the silver medal with the Soviet team in the 1976 Olympic tournament.
 He played all five matches.

-At the 1980 Games, he was a member of the Soviet team which won the gold medal in the Olympic tournament.
+At the 1980 Games, Kondra was a member of the Soviet team that won the gold medal in the Olympic tournament.
 He played all six matches.

+Coaching

-He coached CSKA Moscow from 1988 to 1991, winning two CEV Champions League titles (1989, 1991) and three Soviet Championships (1989, 1990, 1991).
-In 1992 he became head coach of Greek powerhouse Olympiacos and coached them to 2 Greek Championships, 2 Greek Cups and 2 CEV Champions League Final Four participations (3rd place in 1993, 4th place in 1994).
+Kondra coached CSKA Moscow from 1988 to 1991, winning two CEV Champions League titles (1989, 1991) and three Soviet Championships (1989, 1990, 1991).
+In 1992, he became head coach of Greek powerhouse Olympiacos and coached them to two Greek Championships, two Greek Cups, and two CEV Champions League Final Four finishes (3rd place in 1993, 4th place in 1994).